-TOP 10 ASIAN SUBGROUPS Alone or in Combination 2020
+TOP 10 ASIAN SUBGROUPS

 A relatively large Asian American community lives in King County-the largest county in Washington State that includes Seattle and several of its suburbs.
 According to the 2020 Census, Asian Americans are 23.3% of the population of the county-where more than 2,269,675 people (or 29.5% of Washington State's population) reside.